- About Us

 Many parents prioritize their children’s safety and happiness above all else.
 Fortunately, the law does too.
 If you are separating from your child’s other parent, it’s important to know your options as well as the priorities of the judicial system.

-Child custody agreements are very serious.
+Child custody & allocation of parental responsibility agreements are very serious.
 The legal system uses a significant amount of effort to create and enforce them, so it’s important that you view the process with the appropriate mindset.
-It’s also important to understand what’s at stake for your family if you’re moving into a child custody arrangement.
+It’s also important to understand what’s at stake for your family if you’re moving into an allocation of parental responsibility arrangement.

 Having an experienced family law attorney on your side is key to ensuring that you can spend time with your children.
 Without an attorney, you risk losing access to your kids or putting them into a situation that would be detrimental to their health.
 The court can’t understand the whole picture unless you have an attorney to represent you.

 Here at Woody Law Firm, LLC, we prioritize families.
 We practice only family law to give our clients more reliable and comprehensive access to family law experts.
 Our experience in this field makes us renowned in the Denver area.
 We have a strong record of winning cases for our clients and ensuring that the children in their families are safe, happy, and well cared for.

 By focusing only on family law, we can give you the niche expertise that you need for your child custody and parenting time case.
 No other area firm can provide the level of reliable legal counsel that our team at Woody Law Firm, LLC can.

 The law states that both of a child’s parents should contribute to the child’s upbringing and care.
 When parents are married or live together, this is often the natural order of things.
 However, if a child’s parents are divorced, separated, or not involved with one another, equal contribution becomes more difficult.

 Child custody and parenting time arrangements outline the amount of time that each parent will care for their child.
 These agreements vary greatly depending on the circumstances of the family at hand.